-- on 23 March 1989 in accordance with Article 9 of the ESF Regulation.
+- for Objectives 3 and 4, the 1989 commitment had already been approved on 23 March 1989 in accordance with Article 9 of the ESF Regulation.
 The Commission decided to approve all the CSFs for the period 1990-92, while reserving the financing possibilities for the final year, 1993, since it was difficult to programme national policies on employment and training for periods of more than three years.
 The CSFs approved for Objectives 3 and 4 outside the Objective 1 regions involve a total of ECU 4 128 million, including ECU 134 million for measures under Article 1(2) of the ESF Regulation.
-In addition, for the Community initiatives provided for by Article 11 of the coordinating Regulation, ECU 310 million of the total of ECU 600 million which the Commission decided to allocate to new Community initiatives on human resources will be devoted entirely to Objectives 3 and 4.
+In addition, for Community initiatives provided for by Article 11 coordinating Regulation, ECU 310 million of the total of ECU 600 million which the Commission decided to allocate to new Community initiatives on human resources will be devoted entirely to Objectives 3 and 4.
 The figure of 310 million includes 217 million for the period covered by the CSFs which have been approved; - the procedure for Objective 5(a) is different from that for the other objectives and no multiannual allocation among the Member States has been made, except in the case of measures under Council Regulations 4042/89 (fish processing and marketing), 866/90 (processing and marketing of agricultural products) and 867/90 (forestry).